robatwilliams/unit-testing-AtoZ/README.md

 Marking a test (or a group of tests) to not be run.

 A lint rule can be used to avoid forgetting to remove a skip marker.
-When a test needs to be checked in despite being skipped, a lint-ignore comment can be used - preferably preceded with a comment explaining why the test is skipped.
+When a test needs to be checked in despite being skipped, a lint-ignore comment can be used - best preceded with an explanatory comment.